-- Enabling student success wellbeing, inclusion, equality, student support - Context and community meeting the needs of students - Effective and successful transitions - Support for employability, skills development and lifelong learning - Achieving positive outcomes for every learner - Responsiveness to concerns - 25.
+- Enabling student success wellbeing, inclusion, equality, student support. - Context and community meeting the needs of students. - Effective and successful transitions. - Support for employability, skills development and lifelong learning. - Achieving positive outcomes for every learner. - Responsiveness to concerns. - 24.
 In evaluating 'Supporting student success' consideration should be given to the outcomes of institutional quality assurance processes associated with supporting students to succeed and the themes arising from the range of internal quality assurance processes including professional services review along with any external feedback that may be relevant.
-Consideration should be given to the following key questions:
+Consideration should be given to the following key questions: - What strengths and areas for enhancement or development, relevant to student support have been identified because of the analysis of student outcomes and evaluation data?
+This could include key outcomes and overall trends in: